aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 }
 ```

 You’ll note that your app doesn’t currently provide a way for users to login or signup.
-You will address this later by integration authentication with AWS Amplify, but for now, you can simulate an authentication logic using Ionic’s ‘Events’ service:
+You will address this later by integration authentication with AWS Amplify, but for now, you can simulate authentication logic using Ionic’s ‘Events’ service:

 Replace *src/app/pages/home/home.page.ts* with the following code to declare your temporary auth logic: